Interplay of Anisotropy, Dzyaloshinskii Moriya Interaction and Symmetry breaking Fields in a 2D XY Ferromagnet: RESULTS

 \subsection{XYFM with symmetry breaking fields}

-A magnetic field (or, a 1-fold symmetry breaking field $h_1$) along $x$ direction supresses the $KT$ transition in an isotropic $XY$ model causing $T_{KT}$ to increase as free vortices become energetically costly and less likely to appear.
-In fact, the transition gradually becomes a crossover to a new magnetic phase at low temperatures.
+{ In the presence of symmetry-breaking fields, the thermal behavior of the 2D XY ferromagnet gets modified substantially.} An in-plane magnetic field (or, a 1-fold symmetry breaking field $h_1$) along $x$ direction suppresses the $KT$ transition in an isotropic $XY$ model {favoring collinear spin alignments turning the sharp vortex-driven transition into a crossover\cite{Gouvea1990} that occurs at a higher temperature} as free vortices become energetically costly and less likely to appear.
 Moreover, anisotropy enhances the field sensitivity driving the system faster towards transition.

-In presence of field $h_2$ or $h_3$ instead, the nature of transitions changes to Ising or 2-state Potts universality class respectively\cite{sb3}.
-Moreover, for simultaneous presence of $h_1$ and $h_2$ of opposite signs, a competition develops indicating multiple peak structures in variables like specific heat.
+In presence of field $h_2$ or $h_3$ instead, the nature of transitions changes to Ising or 2-state Potts universality class respectively\cite{sb3}. { Thus, once discrete anisotropy is introduced, the low-temperature phase is no longer governed purely by the $U(1)$ symmetric KT physics, but by the competition between field-induced ordering and vortex-related excitations.}

+Interestingly, with a $h_4$ field, specific heat features cusp-like peak (and no rounded peak typical of KT transitions) whereas a $h_8$ field can produce double $C_V$ peaks.
+Particularly a $XYh_4h_8$ model\cite{sb3}, in both limits of compatible and competing spin configurations, deserves attention for it features double peaks in quantities like specific heat.
+A $h_4$ field giving a single cusp-like peak indicates a crossover to Ising-like phases.
+Contrarily for a $h_8$ field, {the $Z_8$ anisotropy is sufficiently weak which makes the system behave similarly to the $q=8$ clock model that supports an intermediate quasi-long-range ordered KT phase\cite{Tuan2022}.
+It gives two $C_V$ peaks (see Fig.\ref{sym-brk}(a)) that are consistent with two KT-related thermal scales, namely a low-temperature FM to KT crossover and a higher-temperature KT to paramagnetic transition\cite{sb3}.}